- About Us

 These scholarships and fellowships may be offered as funding becomes available; follow links to most recent announcements but please be aware that requirements may change:

-- Oregon Sea Grant Science Communication Fellowship - Next deadline: Spring 2013.
+- Oregon Sea Grant Summer Scholars Program for Undergraduates - Next deadline: Spring 2014

-- Robert E. Malouf Marine Studies Scholarship - Next deadline: Spring 2013.
+- Robert E. Malouf Marine Studies Scholarship - Next deadline: Summer 2014

 - Oregon Legislative Fellowship - Next deadline: Fall 2014.